photoprism/photoprism-docs/docs/getting-started/docker-compose.md

   - "~/Pictures:/photoprism/originals"
 ```

-All folders accessible from the host can be [mounted](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes),
+You can [mount any folder](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes) accessible from the
-including [network drives](troubleshooting/mariadb.md#corrupted-files).
-Multiple folders can be made accessible by mounting them as subfolders
+host instead, including [network drives](faq.md#how-can-i-mount-network-shares-with-docker).
+Additional directories may
-of `/photoprism/originals`:
+be mounted as subfolders of `/photoprism/originals`:

 ```yaml
 volumes: